Gokuldev-PS/STS-Interview/README.md

-# STS-Interview - Array/List Question
+# STS-Interview - Find the Runner-Up

 ### **Question**